 Here, learn about gentrification.
 Gentrification happens when higher-income people move into a neighborhood and change it.
 Housing costs increase, making it hard for the people who used to live there to afford to stay.
 There are ways to try to remain in your neighborhood, like trying to lower your tax bill, building an accessory dwelling unit, or seeking low-income housing.
 You can advocate for policy changes and apply to community organizations for help.

 Gentrification is a process of neighborhood change where higher-income and higher-educated residents move into a historically marginalized neighborhood, housing costs rise, and the neighborhood is physically transformed through new higher-end construction and building upgrades.
-This can displace vulnerable residents and chang the neighborhood’s cultural character.
+This can displace vulnerable residents and change the neighborhood’s cultural character.

-A core driver of gentrification in the U.S. has been the strong and growing demand for central city living by more affluent households, which in turn drives up housing prices in central city neighborhoods.
+A core driver of gentrification in the U.S. has been the strong and growing demand for central city living by more affluent households, which drives up housing prices in central city neighborhoods.
 This broad-scale demographic shift is happening in many Texas cities, including Houston, Austin, and Dallas.
 City planning, economic development initiatives, and tax incentives fostering redevelopment in central neighborhoods are considered to be additional factors influencing gentrification.